 - All sidewalks shall be a minimum of six inches thick and shall be reinforced with wire mesh.
-Walks ten feet and greater in width shall use fiber mesh concrete and be a minimum of eight inches thick, with thickened edges (minimum of sixteen inches total), and shall contain two #5 rebar. - Finishes shall be floated and troweled with a medium broom finish. - 3.
-Fire lanes shall support a gross vehicle weight of thirty-two tons. - 4.
+Walks ten feet and greater in width shall use fiber mesh concrete and be a minimum of eight inches thick, with thickened edges (minimum of sixteen inches total), and shall contain two #5 rebar. - 2.
+Finishes shall be floated and troweled with a medium broom finish. - Fire lanes shall support a gross vehicle weight of thirtytwo tons. - 4.
 Civil or Architectural plans shall indicate control joint locations on sidewalk plans.
 Sidewalks shall be designed to avoid cracking from irregular shapes. - 5.
 All sidewalk patches shall be done from joint-to-joint.
-Patches shall typically include an expansion joint on at least one side of the new sidewalk area.